DESPITE THE CHALLENGES, BLACK WOMEN SMALL BUSINESSES THRIVE DURING THE HOLIDAYS IN HARTFORD - BOCETO MEDIA

 Audrene Dias – Ital Creations

-Background: Audrene is originally from Jamaica.
-She currently works at a telecommunications company as a sales representative and a project management student at Northeastern University.
+Background: Audrene Dias, originally from Jamaica, currently works as a sales representative for a telecommunications company while pursuing a project management degree at Northeastern University.

-About the business: "My business is Ital Creations, which is natural handmade skincare, body care product line.
-So basically, what I do is create soaps, body butters, oils that are naturally healthy for your skin.”
+About the Business: "My business, Ital Creations, is a line of natural, handmade skincare and body care products.
+I create soaps, body butter, and oils that are all healthy and nourishing for your skin."

-Dias says she started her company to make a difference within other big brand products, "The European Union has banned over 1000 different chemicals from personal care products but in the U.S. only like 11 of those chemicals have been banned.
-What I've done is develop products that omit all of those harsh chemicals.”
+Audrene explains that she started her company with a mission to make a difference in an industry dominated by large brands.
+"The European Union has banned over 1,000 harmful chemicals from personal care products, while in the U.S., only about 11 of those chemicals have been banned.
+I wanted to develop products that eliminate these harsh chemicals, providing people with a healthier, more natural option for their skin."

 The Key Bookstore